 - Tim has an interest in healthy congregational and parish life and consults with churches and denominations on processes which create and support parish health.
 He trains and supervises denominational church consultancy teams which work with program evaluation, church governance, vision and direction, pastoral transitions, staff team reviews and in times of conflict.
 Tim has both church health and church conflict consultancy teams operational within a variety of denominations in Australia.

 - Tim trains consultants nationally to work with congregations in crisis as a result of conflict or sexual misconduct in leadership.
 He has a particular interest in developing healthy recovery processes for whole congregational systems.

 - Tim trained in psychology at Melbourne and Monash Universities before researching and publishing on Youth Homelessness as a staff worker with Scripture Union Victoria.
-He teaches at a graduate level for several theological colleges in Conflict Management, Resilience and Self Care, Trauma and Recovery and the Personal Life of the Minister.
+He teaches at a graduate level for several theological colleges in Team Relationships, Conflict Management, Resilience and Self Care, Trauma and Recovery and the Personal Life of the Minister.